Why We Resonate With Aspen Trees

-Here are some of the core values that inform, infuse, and shape our classes.
+Here are some of the core values that inform, infuse, and shape our class.
 We are guided by collective wisdom, hospitality, inclusivity, creativity as our birthright, courage, compassion in action, Right Livelihood, community and self-care, and joy.

 We believe we are wiser together than apart.
 By pooling our collective insights, intuition, discernment, and experience, we can create better facilitation outcomes and stronger communities.